GluuFederation/docs-ce-prod/docs/source/tutorials/forgot-pw.md

 ## Best Practices

-For an overview of best practices to follow when implementing your custom page, review [OWASP's Forgot PW cheatsheet](https://www.owasp.org/index.php/Forgot_Password_Cheat_Sheet).
+There is no industry standard for implementing a Forgot Password feature.
+However, for an overview of best practices, review [OWASP's Forgot PW cheatsheet](https://www.owasp.org/index.php/Forgot_Password_Cheat_Sheet).